Dealing With Miscarriage

 2 Responses to “Dealing With Miscarriage”

-I love coffee, cocktails and custard (not necessarily together).
+I love coffee, cocktails & custard (not together that would be weird).

 I am writing this blog to look back at my pregnancies to share with others and also to make notes for next time!